AshereJeswin/Sigma_Wedge_Hackathon/README.md

 ### Transition Distribution Calculation
 To inform our buying decisions, we calculate the probability distribution for transitioning from the current state (`s(d)`) to other possible states.
 This involves a detailed analysis of historical data to identify patterns and trends that can predict future market behavior.

+## Backtesting
+Test our Strategy: Quantrocket provides tools for backtesting your strategies against historical data.
+Use this feature to test your model's performance, specifically its ability to maximize the portfolio value through strategic buy orders

+Before risking any real money, it's crucial to test your strategy against historical data to see how it would have performed in the past.
+This can be done using backtesting software or writing your own backtesting scripts in Python.

+Minimalist Approach: Use Python libraries such as pandas for data manipulation and backtrader or QuantConnect for backtesting.
+These tools allow you to simulate trading decisions based on historical data and evaluate the performance of your strategy

+## Predictive Analysis of Stock Closing Prices Using Polynomial Regression For Next `N` Days
+Here we perform a predictive analysis of stock closing prices using polynomial regression, a statistical technique that allows us to model the relationship between the day of the year and the stock's closing price.
+This analysis is particularly focused on forecasting the closing price for a specified number of future trading days, considering only the days the stock market is open.

+Primarily leveraging polynomial regression to forecast stock closing prices by analyzing the relationship between the day of the year and the stock's closing price.
+This sophisticated statistical approach enables the prediction of closing prices for a designated number of future trading days, specifically focusing on actual trading days and excluding weekends.

+Beyond this predictive analysis, here I calculated the portfolio's projected value based on these forecasts, identified optimal buying opportunities (buying indices) within the forecasted period, and construct a transition probability matrix.
+This matrix offers insights into the likelihood of shifting between different market states, providing a comprehensive toolkit for informed trading strategies and portfolio optimization